 This week’s personal highlight is my receipt last Friday morning of my third admission letter from a university in France–this time from the Université Paris II – Panthéon-Assas.
-Assas is touted as the top law school in the country and I couldn’t be more excited to have been considered worthy for unconditional admission.
+Assas is touted as the top law school in the country and I couldn’t be more excited to have been considered worthy of unconditional admission.

 But first, a quick rundown of this week.
 Monday was midterm election day in the Philippines.
 I voted in my maternal hometown of Sta.
 Maria, Bulacan.
 I voted for opposition and independent candidates for the Senate, for Kabataan Party-List for the House of Representatives, abstained from voting for a district representative, and undervoted for candidates in the local government, largely because I didn’t know most of them.
 Tuesday, a lot of people (at least in my social circle and my family) went back to school and work disheartened and concerned with the results of the elections, early counts then showing (and as they still do) that the opposition was routed and President Duterte is set to gain supermajorities in the Senate and the House of Representatives.